 After launching the Community Action Research and Rethinking Relationships projects, the Horniman is launching the next stage in supporting people from the African and Caribbean diaspora in the UK to access objects in our collection.

-This is through the creation of a new section on the Horniman website relating specifically to the African and Caribbean collections and community.
+This is through the creation of a new section on the Horniman website – the Community Knowledge and Research Space – following consultation with the African and Caribbean community.

 Most of the African and Caribbean objects in our collection are not on display.
 In the past, it has been difficult for community members to access these collections but this is changing.
 The Horniman is trying to find ways to: